Nuno Garoupa

 Biographical Sketch

-Nuno Garoupa is Professor of Law, Associate Dean for Research and Faculty Development & Faculty Director of Graduate Studies.
+Nuno Garoupa is Professor of Law and Faculty Director of Graduate Studies, and former Associate Dean for Research and Faculty Development (2018-2023).
 Previously, he taught at Texas A&M University School of Law (2015-2018), University of Illinois College of Law (2007-2015), Universidade Nova de Lisboa, Portugal (2001-2007) and Universitat Pompeu Fabra, Barcelona, Spain (1998-2001).
 He also served as President of Fundação Francisco Manuel dos Santos, Lisbon, Portugal (2014-2016).
-Professor Garoupa received his PhD in Economics from the University of York (UK), also holds an LLM from the University of London.
+Professor Garoupa received his DPhil in Economics from the University of York (UK), also holds an LLM from the University of London (UK) and an MA in Political Science from George Mason University.

-He has a long established research interest in the economics of law and legal institutions and comparative judicial politics.
-He is the current President of the Spanish Association of Law and Economics (2017-2020).
-He has served as Vice-President of the European Association of Law and Economics (2004-2007), Member of the Boards of the International Society for New Institutional Economics (2006-2009) and of the Latin America and Caribbean Law and Economics Association (2009-2011), and co-editor of the Review of Law and Economics (2004-2010) and of the International Review of Law and Economics (since 2012).
-He has been awarded the Spanish Julian Marias Research Prize (2010) and the NSF Award in Law and Social Science (2017) for a conference project on “Facilitating Empirical Studies of Judicial Behavior on Constitutional Courts from a Comparative Perspective.”
+He has a long established research interest in the economics of law and legal institutions, empirical legal studies, and comparative judicial politics.
+Professor Garoupa is the current President of the European Association of Law and Economics (2023-2026).
+In the past, he served as Member of the Executive Board of the American Society for Comparative Law (2021-2023), President of the Spanish Association of Law and Economics (2017-2021), Vice-President of the European Association of Law and Economics (2004-2007), Member of the Boards of the International Society for New Institutional Economics (2006-2009) and of the Latin America and Caribbean Law and Economics Association (2009-2011), and as co-editor of the Review of Law and Economics (2004-2010), International Review of Law and Economics (2012-2020), and the Cambridge Elements in Law, Economics and Politics (2020-2021).
+He was awarded the Spanish Julián Marías Research Prize (2010).